azieren/DevEv-BackEnd/README.md

       - `bbox`: List of Associated bounding boxes to each view.
       - `kpt`: List of keypoints in each bounding box.

-2. **TXT File**: Contains body pose information in text format where each rows have the following information:
+2. **TXT File**: Contains body pose information in text format where each rows have the following information and can be found [here](nyu.databrary.org/volume/1020/slot/70648):
 (frame, 0, b_id, x_min, y_min, x_max, y_max, x_l, y_l, x_n, y_n)
     - `frame`: Frame number.
     - `b_id`: Body ID.